Our areas of

 With its vast collection of primary sources and secondary literature, the International College for Postgraduate Buddhist Studies stands at the forefront of the field.
 Our main goal is to train researchers able to become actively involved in Buddhist studies on the international arena.

-View classrooms and seminars
+View classrooms and seminars02Library

 Primary sources from all countries and ages alongside the scholarly legacy bequeathed by generations of modern researchers.